What is Freight Factoring? The Ultimate Guide

 Every Factoring Company Has Pros and Cons

 As for some of those risks – it should go without saying that, as with any industry, there are good companies, better companies, and bad companies.
 Before you sign on the “dotted line” for a freight factoring service, it would be wise to run the numbers several times over.
 Make sure to ask questions about any parts of the agreement with which you are unsure, such as the factoring rates on a freight invoice.
+It is a safer bet to go with a factoring company that has been in business for 10+ years and has lots of established customers.

 What is the Difference between Recourse and Non-Recourse Factoring?